plabayo/rama/README.md

 🦙 Rama (ラマ) is a modular service framework for the 🦀 Rust language to move and transform your network packets.

-> The reasons behind the creation of rama can be read in [the "Why Rama" chapter](https://ramaproxy.org/book/why_rama).
+> The reasons behind the creation of Rama can be read in [the "Why Rama" chapter](https://ramaproxy.org/book/why_rama).
 >
-> It might however not be a framework for everyone.
-In particular if you are building typical simple web server
+> However, this framework might not be for everyone.
+Particularly if you're building a typical simple web server
-> or just need an http client for making a standard request, you might be better served with other crates.
+> or just need an HTTP client for making standard requests, you might be better served by other crates.
-> Because while we at [Plabayo](https://plabayo.tech) do use Rama for most of our web needs, be it clients, servers or proxies,
+> While we at [Plabayo](https://plabayo.tech) use Rama for most of our web needs (clients, servers, and proxies),
-> it is not the most easy framework to use, and does not have yet the big community backing that other crates do have.
+> it is not the most straightforward framework to use and doesn't yet have the large community backing that other crates enjoy.
 >
-> - You might want to use [Axum](https://github.com/tokio-rs/axum) if you are building a typical http web server,
+> - Consider using [Axum](https://github.com/tokio-rs/axum) if you're building a typical HTTP web server.
->   it comes with a lot of extra community crates to help you with pretty much anything you can think of.
-Using
+>   It comes with many community crates to help with virtually anything you can think of.
+However, using
->   Axum does mean you give up full control over your web stack, meaning as soon as you need something which
+>   Axum means giving up full control over your web stack, which could become limiting when you need something
->   is not typical or standard-enforced, you might get stuck.
+>   that isn't typical or standards-enforced.
-> - You might want to use [Reqwest](https://docs.rs/reqwest/latest/reqwest/) if all you need is to make a typical
+> - Consider using [Reqwest](https://docs.rs/reqwest/latest/reqwest/) if you only need to make typical
->   http request with no need for finegrained control over your http requests that get sent or the kind of http responses you can receive
+>   HTTP requests without fine-grained control over the requests sent or responses received,
->   and in case the use use of tls is a mere detail only noticable because you are surfing to an `https` server, with the `s` for secure.
+>   and where TLS is merely a detail indicated by the `https` protocol (where 's' stands for secure).
 >
-> In case you are building proxies and you feel that Rama is not the right approach for you,
+> If you're building proxies and feel that Rama isn't the right approach for you,
-> than you might also want to check out [the alternatives mentioned at the bottom of this README](#--alternatives).
+> you might want to check out [the alternatives mentioned at the bottom of this README](#--alternatives).
 >
-> Rama is all about empowerement and modularity.
-It is there to aid you in building your proxies, servers and clients,
+> Rama emphasizes empowerment and modularity.
+It helps you build proxies, servers, and clients
-> without getting in your way and without stopping you in your mission where rama might fall short.
+> without getting in your way or limiting your mission where Rama might fall short.
 A web stack
-> build with Rama can always be customised to your needs, even if that particular part or layer is custom to your purpose only.
+> built with Rama can always be customized to your needs, even if a particular part or layer is specific to your purpose.
 >
-> It goes without saying That Rama is built upon the shoulders of giants.
+> It's worth noting that Rama is built upon the shoulders of giants.
-> Please refer to [the acknowledgements](#Acknowledgements) for more information about this.
+> Please refer to [the acknowledgements](#Acknowledgements) for more information.
 >
-> Where required we had to fork other crates due to an incompatibility in needs or scope,
+> When necessary, we've forked other crates due to incompatibilities in needs or scope.
-> while this is unfortuante as it leads to more work for us, we gladly do so in case
+> While this creates additional work for us, we willingly do so when it aligns with our mission
-> it fits in our mission of empowering rama users, including ourselves.
-> You can find more information about most of these forks
+> of empowering Rama users, including ourselves.
+You can find more information about these forks
 > in the [FORK.md](./FORK.md) document.
-> As much as possible we aim to preserve the code layout of forked code modules, as to be able
+> We strive to preserve the code layout of forked modules to maintain synchronization with upstream
-> to keep in sync with upstream and push patches upstream where applicable.
+> and push patches upstream where possible.

 Rama is async-first using [Tokio](https://tokio.rs/) as its _only_ Async Runtime.
 Please refer to [the examples found in the `/examples` dir](https://github.com/plabayo/rama/tree/main/examples)